 These male names scored highest on the Masculinity dimension, meaning they create the strongest impression of masculinity.
 Scores are based on how masculine or feminine a name sounds to others, with higher scores indicating a more masculine perception.

-These rankings are based on published psychology research by Albert Mehrabian, who had participants rate over 1,700 names across multiple perception dimensions on a 0-100 scale.
+These rankings are based on published psychology research by Albert Mehrabian, who had participants rate over 1,700 names across multiple perception dimensions.
+Scores are shown on the original 0-100+ research scale, where the average is about 50 and standout names can exceed 100.
 The research measures how names shape first impressions — not the actual traits of people with those names.
 Learn about the methodology

-Conan is the most masculinity sounding male name with a score of 94/100.
+Conan is the most masculinity sounding male name with a score of 94 on the 0-100+ research scale.

 Research shows that names create measurable first impressions that can influence perceptions in social and professional contexts.
 While a name doesn't determine outcomes, it does shape initial expectations others form before meeting you.